SERVIR-Amazonia/trinidad-and-tobago-training/intro-gee2/introduction.md

 ## Requirements

-You will need in advance to have a GEE account approved.
+1. You will need in advance to have a GEE account approved.
 Go the GEE website and sign up for a new user account: [https://earthengine.google.com/signup/](https://earthengine.google.com/signup/).
+2. Download the [data](https://drive.google.com/drive/folders/1Aov0j6ASs6eQVel4EeiiZrGaDRhq5WGQ?usp=share_link) used in this training:

 <img align="center" src="../images/intro-gee-images/01_signup.png" hspace="15" vspace="10" width="600">